MaviVestini/SDS-HW3/README.md

 # SDS-HW3

-This is my personal repository for the third homework for the *Statistical Methods for Data Science* course.
+This is my personal repository for the third group homework for the *Statistical Methods for Data Science* course in *Sapienza University*.

 # Content